anverx/spotmicrolam/README.md

 ![Logo](/images/sma_lam_2.png)

 ## Design goals of the project:
-* Sheap, under 500e, ideally towards 300e
+* Cheap, under 500e, ideally towards 300e
 * Off the shelf components and 3D printed parts only
+* Designed parts optimized for easy printing, minimal or no supports
+* Optimize for weight as the motors are underpowered
 * bldc motors

 ## Challenges: